 Cunningham’s ‘active service’ during World War I is recorded in Club Minutes.

 An example of how families found it difficult to keep in touch during the early Rankin era is how the two brothers Henry and William ended up with sons (cousins) with the same first name.
-Henry Rankin and William Rankin travelled to the Edinburgh area from Kilsyth about the same time.
+Henry and William travelled to the Edinburgh area from Kilsyth about the same time.
 William settled in Balerno first, followed by Henry a couple of years later.
 In August 1887 William and his wife had a son they called “Cunningham” after William & Henry’s father.
 In Edinburgh during September 1888, Henry and his wife also had a son who they likewise called “Cunningham” after William & Henry’s father.
 In the days before emails and text messages such confusions must have been commonplace.

 So, for a few years, once Henry & family moved from Edinburgh to Currie, the Balerno/Currie area had two “Cunningham Rankins” who were much about the same age.
 Records show that William & family left the Balerno area prior to 1911 so it seems reasonable to assume that ‘our’ Cunningham Rankin, who joined ‘Let it Blaw’ in 1914, was the son of Henry, and NOT William’s son.